Scroll Top

 Program Overview

-On this program, you will learn about animal welfare through hands-on rescue center projects and make a positive impact on the lives of domestic animals in local communities by improving access to veterinary services.
-Gain pre-veterinary experience working alongside certified veterinarians and animal rescue experts.
-Not only will you do compassionate, hands-on work with lovable, furry friends at a dog and cat rescue center, you’ll also learn about exotic wildlife species in a country known for its dedication to conservation.
-During your free time, experience all the outdoor adventure and natural beauty Costa Rica has to offer.
+On this program, you’ll explore animal welfare through hands-on projects at a rescue center and help improve the lives of domestic animals by expanding access to veterinary care in local communities.
+Gain pre-veterinary experience by working alongside certified veterinarians and animal rescue experts.
+You’ll take part in compassionate, hands-on work at a local dog and cat rescue while soaking up Costa Rica’s outdoor adventures and natural beauty in your free time.

 On GLA’s Costa Rica: Animal Rescue & Veterinary Project program you will: